jaalex1111/Data-Analysis-Dashboard/README.md

 **3. Product Performance:**

-	•	Best Performing by Units & Revenue:
+	•	Best Performing by Unit sold & Revenue:

 	•	Chocolate Chip dominates in both units sold and revenue.

-        •	Fortune Cookie and Sugar are underperformers
+        •	Fortune Cookie and Sugar cookies are underperformers

-        •	Profit by Product:

-	•	Chocolate Chip again leads with $1.01M in profit.
+	•	Chocolate Chip also leads with $1.01M in profit.

 	•	Fortune Cookie brings in only $0.08M.